Narrowing the LOCAL$\unicode{x2013}$CONGEST Gaps in Sparse Networks via Expander Decompositions: Introduction

 It is well-known~\cite{klein1993excluded,Fakcharoenphol2003improved,Ittai2019padded} that for any $H$-minor-free graph, a low-diameter decomposition with $D = O(\eps^{-1})$ exists, where the hidden constant in $O(\cdot)$ depends only on $H$.
 It is straightforward to see that the inverse linear dependence $D = O(\eps^{-1})$ on $\eps$ is the best possible by considering cycle graphs.

-In the distributed setting, Czygrinow, Ha{\'n}{\'c}kowiak, and Wawrzyniak~\cite{czygrinow2008fast} designed a distributed algorithm that computes a low-diameter decomposition with $D = \eps^{-O(1)}$ in $\eps^{-O(1)} \cdot O(\log^\ast n)$ rounds for planar networks.
-Their algorithm also applies to the edge-weighted setting where the guarantee of the algorithm is that the summation of the weights of inter-cluster edges is at most $\eps$-fraction of the summation of the weights of all edges.
-Although they presented their algorithm in the \local model, the algorithm also works in the \congest model.
-Levi, Medina, and Ron~\cite{levi2021property} also designed a distributed algorithm that computes a low-diameter decomposition with $D = \eps^{-O(1)}$ in $\eps^{-O(1)} \cdot O(\log n)$ rounds for $H$-minor-free networks, which is used in their distributed algorithm for property testing of planarity.
+In the distributed setting, Czygrinow, Ha{\'n}{\'c}kowiak, and Wawrzyniak~\cite{czygrinow2008fast} designed a distributed algorithm that computes a low-diameter decomposition with $D = \eps^{-O(1)}$ in $\eps^{-O(1)} \cdot O(\log^\ast n)$ rounds for planar networks in the \local model.
+Their algorithm also applies to the edge-weighted setting where the guarantee of the algorithm is that the summation of the weights of inter-cluster edges is at most $\eps$-fraction of the sum of the weights of all edges.
+Levi, Medina, and Ron~\cite{levi2021property} also designed a distributed algorithm that computes a low-diameter decomposition with $D = \eps^{-O(1)}$ in $\eps^{-O(1)} \cdot O(\log n)$ rounds for $H$-minor-free networks in the \congest model, which is used in their distributed algorithm for property testing of planarity.

 Using our framework, we improve the inverse polynomial dependence $D = \eps^{-O(1)}$ on $\eps$ to the optimal $D = O(\eps^{-1})$.
 We present a simple proof that a low-diameter decomposition with $D = O(\eps^{-1})$ can be computed in $\eps^{-O(1)} \log^{O(1)} n$ rounds with high probability and $\eps^{-O(1)} 2^{O(\sqrt{\log n \log \log n})}$ rounds deterministically in the \congest model.